Search for celebrities on Ancestry.com!Tom Lindsay

 Services are today for Dorothy J. Yonts, a former resident of Scotts Valley, who died July 31 at El Camino Hospital in Mountain View.
 She was 81.

 Mrs. Yonts was born and raised in Baltimore, where she met her future husband, Robert B. Yonts Sr., who was in Coast Guard radio school.
-The couple married in 1941 in Seattle and moved to Pasadena in 1946.
+The couple marriage in 1941 in Seattle and moved to Pasadena in 1946.
 They lived in San Mateo from 1956 to 1972, then in Scotts Valley for four years, moving to Mountain View in 1976.

 A longtime member of St. Gregory’s Catholic Church in San Mateo, Mrs. Yonts was active in its theater guild.
 She was the featured singer in a number of Rodgers and Hammerstein productions, with Anna in "The King and I" her all-time favorite.